Ankitaa-2906/Sharma-tent-house-/PLAN.md

 ---

-### Inventory Items
+ ### Individually Tracked Inventory Units

-This stores all rental items available in the tent house.
+Used for high-value or uniquely identifiable assets like LED walls, imported sound systems, and decorative sofa sets.

+- unit_id - string - required

+- parent_item_id - string - required

+- serial_label - string - optional

-- item_id - string - required
+- current_status - string - required
 -
-- item_name - string - required
--
-- category - string - required
--
-- total_quantity - integer - required
--
-- available_quantity - integer - required
--
-- price_per_day - float - required
--
-- item_type - string - required
--
-- damage_charge - float - optional
+- current_booking_id - string - optional

--
-- status - string - optional
+- notes - string - optional

 The item_type field is important because some items are counted in quantity like chairs and tables, while some expensive items like LED walls or sofa sets may need separate tracking.